LaianLaian/Vegetation_Urban-Water-Availability/README.md

 ---
 ## Running the Code

-Place the following input files in the working directory:
+All required input datasets are included in this repository.

 - P19812023.xlsx
 - ET19812023.xlsx